Whole Earth Forecaster Home

 Microsoft Excel Chart

 Notice how the wind speeds of Mars and Nebraska share exact peaks and bottoms.
 This is because the timing of weather systems on both planets are caused by the same thing!
-We will continue to see this correlation with other planets which have an atmosphere.
-I hypothesize that the fluctuations in solar wind, predictable using The Berg Timer, cause the same timing of weather systems on all planetary bodies in the solar system that have an atmosphere.
-I have shown how Moonquakes share the same timing as Earthquakes, thus we can extend this hypothesis to assert that all planetary bodies share similar timing of both weather and seismic activity due to a common cause, that cause being solar activity as predictable by BT.
+We will continue to see this correlation with other planets.
+I hypothesize that the fluctuations in solar wind, predictable using the Berg Timer, cause the same timing of weather systems on all planetary bodies in the solar system that have an atmosphere.
+I've shown how Moonquakes share the same timing as Earthquakes, thus we can extend this to assert that all planetary bodies share similar timing of both weather and seismic activity due to a common cause, that cause being planetary position as represented by the Berg Timer.

 World Cloudiness, Temperature and Wind Speed